 Background

-Advantage #1 – Feedstock: Surplus recycled water from a co-located water treatment plant at Port Kembla supports 5GW+ of electrolyser capacity with sufficient electrical infrastructure and renewable energy options for initial green hydrogen projects.
+Advantage #1 – Feedstock: Surplus recycled water from a co-located water treatment plant at Port Kembla supports 5GW+ of electrolyser capacity with sufficient electricity infrastructure and renewable energy options for initial green hydrogen projects.

 Advantage #2 – Demand: Multiple large scale potential uses in power generation, transport mobility, gas network injection, industry and export.
 Options for sector coupling to de-risk major projects and maximise existing and new enabling infrastructure.